 - Saving enough in a 529 plan to pay for your child’s college education

-- Saving enough to cover any long-term care costs for aging parents
+- Having the capital to cover any long-term care costs for aging parents

 - Saving enough to buy a reliable and safe car

 - Maxing out your 401(k) every year without fail since there are no pensions anymore

 To determine your risk tolerance, simply ask yourself how much you’re willing to lose in your investments before needing to sell.
 If you never plan to sell because you know the stocks and bonds have generally gone up and to the right for decades, perhaps you have a high risk tolerance.
 If you plan to take profits if the stock market is down 20% or more, then perhaps you have a medium risk tolerance.

 I’ve come up with the Financial SEER methodology to properly quantify your risk tolerance.
 The model is based on how many months you are willing to work to make up for potential stock market losses.
 The older you are, the less time you are willing to waste.